The device isn't detected by the computer when it's connected using a USB cable

 - If you are looking for a USB driver for your device, you can download it here .

-- Update your device to ensure you have optimal performance and the latest enhancements.
-Read more about how to update and find the latest software version.
+- Update your device to ensure that you have optimal performance and the latest enhancements.